dankeyy/superlambda.py/README.md

 ### the how
 I will divide the `how`s into two parts.

+#### _how codecs_
-The first how is _how codecs_ - which is already answered (I hope fullfillingly) over at the incdec repo.
+This question is pretty much already answered (I hope fullfillingly) over at the incdec repo.
 So to avoid repetition, please read the following- https://github.com/dankeyy/incdec.py#q-but-how-tf-do-you-do-text-replacements-i-thought-python-didnt-have-macros.

-The second how is _how multi line lambda_. \
+#### how is _how multi line lambda_
 So I actually took a while to think what would be the cleanest approach to this.
 And after thinking and playing with it for a while, i've come to the following possible transformation: \
 `"FunctionType(compile(<a def representation of the lambda>, '<preprocessed lambda>', 'single').co_consts[0], globals())\n"`.
 So let's start breaking it down. \